JenS10/image-processor-task-api/README.md

 ## 🔧 Configuration

+By default, the images are stored in the root directory inside the 'output' folder.
 The image output directory and the resolutions used for resizing are defined as constants in the configuration file:

 **Path:** `/src/application/config/image-processing.config.ts`